Wandergarten/Kairos/README.md

 - "The opportune moment, coming and being made use of" (Thucydides)

 ## Seizing Opportunities
 καιρός - The ancient greek god of opportunity.
-Zeus youngest is also known as Caerus (i.e. latinised form of καιρός) or Occasio.
+Zeus' youngest is also known as Caerus (i.e. latinised form of καιρός) or Occasio.

 ### Facts about Kairós
 * Kairos is "a symbol of Opportunity, the brief moment in which things are possible" by Aesop